justeattakeaway/pie/apps/pie-docs/src/components/checkbox/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/checkbox/checkbox-interaction.svg",
       width: "70px",
-      alt: "The illustration represents that users can trigger the checkbox directly."
+      alt: "An illustration represents that users can trigger the checkbox directly."
     } %}
   {% endcontentItem %}
   {% contentItem %}
     {% contentPageImage {
       src: "../../../assets/img/components/checkbox/checkbox-label-interaction.svg",
       width: "70px",
-      alt: "The illustration represents that users can trigger the checkbox by clicking the checkbox label."
+      alt: "An illustration represents that users can trigger the checkbox by clicking the checkbox label. " } %}
-    } %}
   {% endcontentItem %}
 {% endcontentLayout %}